 The Advantages of Thermoforming

 In its three basic techniques – vacuum forming, pressure forming and twin-sheet forming – thermoforming offers you many advantages in the development of your product.
-One of the most appealing aspects is tooling cost.
+One of the most appealing aspects is the tooling cost.
 Thermoforming uses much lower molding pressures than other plastic production processes, and as such, tooling costs are lower and tooling design is quicker.
-Almost all quality thermoforming tooling is cast from aluminum and is cost effective for both small and large parts.
+Almost all quality thermoforming tooling is cast from aluminum and is cost-effective for both small and large parts.

 Many of our customers utilize thermoforming exclusively due to the cost of tooling.
 By using less expensive tooling, these customers achieve a better return on their investment and often offset the cost of tooling in a very short period of time.
 In industries where continuous product changes and improvements are required to stay competitive, the thermoformed tooling is considered a major product development advantage.

 One of the thermoforming frequently asked questions from our customers is about the capabilities for customization.
 Thermoforming also offers very low requirements for customized materials.
 In other processes, to obtain a custom color, finish or UV resistant material, “truckload” quantities of material may be required as a minimum order.
 In most cases, an extruded thermoplastic sheet can be customized in very small quantities, far less than a “truckload.”
 Combining the cost-effectiveness of thermoforming with the flexibility of materials and processes, many manufacturers turn to us for the speed of our product development process.